owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Advanced Settings
 -----------------

-In the LDAP Advanced settings section you can define options, that are less common to set.
+In the LDAP Advanced Settings section you can define options, that are less common to set.
 They are not needed for a working connection.
 It can also have a positive effect on the performance to specify distinguished bases for user and group searches.